pyvec/blog.python.cz/content/2024_06_09_pyconcz23_wrapup_summary.md

 ## Content
 The agenda was distributed the same way as in previous years: two days of talks (Friday and Saturday) and one day of workshops (Sunday).
 This gave us enough space to focus the session tracks on specific topics.
 One track was focused solely on data, as it is a popular area in Python programming.
 The second track contained general topics or talks suitable for programmers on any level.
 The third track offered talks for beginners – and we had so much content for them that the sessions ran in two rooms!
 Workshops ran in 9 rooms so they offered 240 seats in the morning and 200 in the afternoon, but we still couldn't satisfy everyone interested in joining them.
 Next time, we will need many more!
 And it's great to see so many people eager to learn new things.
-Regarding the agenda, the conference offered
+Regarding the agenda, the conference offered:

 - 4 keynotes
 - 45 talks by 46 speakers and 17 workshops by 27 tutors
 - 2 panel discussions with 9 panel members